Kunisada: Reception and legacy

-Kunisada had a five-decade prominent career, during which his work was always phenomenally popular and sold in the thousands, letting him become the all-time bestselling designer of Japanese woodblock prints.
-A well-known anecdote recorded in Biographies of the Utagawa School Artists by Iijima Kyoshin, written beginning of the 1890s, relates that the young Kuniyoshi, having languished for years as an artist, once observed Kunisada, ten years older and already an enormously popular artist, dressed in rich clothes and heartily enjoying himself with a beautiful geisha along the roads in Edo.
-Spurred by envy, Kuniyoshi vowed to renew devotion to his art and later achieved the success he craved.
+Kunisada had a five-decade career, during which his work was popular and sold in the thousands, letting him become the bestselling designer of Japanese woodblock prints.
+A well-known anecdote recorded in Biographies of the Utagawa School Artists by Iijima Kyoshin, written beginning of the 1890s, relates that the young Kuniyoshi, having languished for years as an artist, once observed Kunisada, ten years older and already a popular artist, dressed in rich clothes and enjoying himself with a geisha along the roads in Edo.
+Spurred by envy, Kuniyoshi vowed to renew devotion to his art and later achieved success.
 Kunisada was so famous that, in order to help his friend Hiroshige promote the first edition of the Tokaido, he designed his own series of The fifty-three stations of the Tokaido, adding a half-length figure to the foreground of each of Hiroshige's landscapes.